nkitan/linkedSTACK/README.md

 Written by: ANKIT @nkitan

-DISCLAIMER: This is a project i made up for fun, i know it has bugs.
+DISCLAIMER: This is for learing purposes , i know it has bugs. help me out with them?

 ------------------------------------------------------------------------

-This is a rather crude and simple implementation of a Stack data structure in c++ lanugage.
+This is a rather crude and simple implementation of a Stack data structure in C++ lanugage.
 It has some bugs but they're being worked upon. your suggestions would be really helpful.
 I need your help to fix it!